For Coaches, Consultants, and Service Professions Who Want to Close More Sales with Less Resistance

-“During these calls I have a few questions to ask you.
+“During these calls, I have a few questions to ask you.
 I want to find out where you are now, where you want to go, and what you feel you need help with.
 If I feel like I can help you, I’ll share how we can work together at the end of the call.
 If not, I’ll try to point you in the right direction.
-And just to reconfirm, this is a call to see if it makes sense to work together and not a coaching session.
 Does that sound good?”

 Where They are Now (Building the Bridge Part 1)

 After setting the agenda and seeding your offer, you want to start the process of building the NOW and WHEN Bridge.
 This first part involves finding out why they reached out to you, specifically why right now, and what problems they’re currently experiencing.
 Take notes on your blank page and write down their top problems so you can link your program as the solution to those problems later on in the conversation.